 Step 1.
 Use a die cut machine to cut out some small Halloween shapes from your black vinyl that will fit on your milk glass bottles.

 I used my Sizzix Big Shot and a few Sizzix dies to create four different Halloween shapes- a black cat, a skull and crossbones, an owl, and the numbers 31.
+You can also use a Cricut machine for this step too!

 If you don’t have a die cut machine, you can either free hand draw then cut a simple Halloween shape, like a black witch hat or witch silhouette, or you can print one from online, then use it as a template to cut out your vinyl.